VTech hack exposes ID theft risk in connecting kids to Internet

 CLEAN SLATES

-Children offer credit slates to fraudsters that can be exploited for years without the victim's knowledge, said Tom Kellermann, chief cybersecurity officer with Trend Micro Inc (4704.T).
+Children offer credit slates to fraudsters that can be exploited for years without the victim's knowledge, said Tom Kellermann, chief cybersecurity officer with Trend Micro Inc.

 "Kids have a longer life in front of them and they have completely clean credit, which makes them more valuable," Kellermann said.